ElementPS/tls-upgrade/README.md

 4. Right-click on the right pane and create a new DWORD (32-bit) Value with Name SchUseStrongCrypto.
 5. Ensure that the Value data field is set to 1 and the Base is Hexadecimal.
 Click on OK.
 6. Repeat steps 4 and 5 for the registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\\.NetFramework\v4.0.30319
-7. Reboot the server
+7. Reboot the computer

 ## Instructions to support TLS 1.2 in triPOS Direct on linux using the bash file

 * Rename the file `linux-tls.txt` to `linux-tls.sh`
 * Ensure the renamed file is executable and run `.\linux-tls.sh` with the proper privileges (sudo or root)
-* Reboot the server
+* Reboot the computer

 ## Instructions to support TLS 1.2 in triPOS Direct on linux manually